thanhnha241199/maplibre-annotation-extension/DEVELOPING.md

-# Contributing to the Mapbox Annotations Extension
+# Contributing to the Maplibre Annotations Extension

-This document explains how to build the Mapbox Annotations Extension from source.
+This document explains how to build the Maplibre Annotations Extension from source.
 It is intended for advanced developers who wish to contribute to the development of this project.

 ## Building the framework extension